Investigations of MWISP Clumps: 13CO Clump Source Catalog and Physical Properties: Quantification and Correction of Parameter Biases Induced by Sensitivity Effects

 We quantify this bias using a loss rate defined as:

-where $Par_{\text{obs}}$ represents the observed parameter value at detection threshold, and $Par_{\text{ext}}$ represents the extrapolated value at the zero-intensity boundary.
+where $Par_{\text{obs}}$ represents the observed parameter value at the detection threshold, and $Par_{\text{ext}}$ represents the extrapolated value at the zero-intensity boundary.

 Through the extrapolation method \citep{Extrapolation}, we can recover the true parameters of each clump.
 For the example shown in Figure~\ref{Delta_Flux_Imgs}, we measure losses of $-6.5\%$ for flux, $-7.6\%$ for $\sigma_v$, and $-4.0\%$ for $R_{\text{eq}}$.
-Figure~\ref{Delta_Flux_Hists} displays probability density distributions of parameter loss rates for all MWISP sample as described in Section \ref{PProperties}.
+Figure~\ref{Delta_Flux_Hists} displays the probability density distributions of parameter loss rates for the entire MWISP sample as described in Section \ref{PProperties}.
 The asymmetric shapes of the distributions, particularly for flux, suggest that the underestimation bias varies among different clumps, likely depending on their density profiles and S/N. The median values indicate that flux measurements (-12.4\%) are most severely affected by the detection sensitivity limitations, followed by $R_{\text{eq}}$ (-6.1\%), while $\sigma_v$ (-5.7\%) shows the least bias.
-This is align with expectations, as flux measurements integrate over the entire clump volume and are thus more responsive to emission from diffuse outer regions that fall below detection thresholds.
+This is aligned with expectations, as flux measurements integrate over the entire clump volume and are thus more responsive to emission from diffuse outer regions that falls below detection thresholds.